The Real Reasons Your Top Developers Are Leaving—And How to Stop It

 - Frustration with Legacy Systems: Developers are often tasked with maintaining or rewriting old code without proper documentation or understanding of the original rationale.

-- Lack of Innovation: An environment bogged down by technical debt stifles creativity and limits the ability to work on cutting-edge technologies.
+- Lack of Innovation: An environment bogged down by technical debt stifles creativity and the ability to work on cutting-edge technologies.

 - Decreased Productivity: Managing technical debt consumes time that could be spent on new features or improvements.